pcouchet/omekaupgrade/README.md

 # omekaupgrade

-Scripts to upgrade Omeka Classic and Omeka S
+Scripts to upgrade Omeka Classic or Omeka S